Two footpaths led to the beach.

 stepping out from behind the dovecote,

-that now whitewashed, blue-shuttered bungalow,
+a now whitewashed, blue-shuttered bungalow,

 before your sun-flecked tangles dropped from view